TrakHound/MTConnect.NET/src/MTConnect.NET-SHDR/README.md

 ```

 ## Assets
-MTConnect Assets are sent by first defining the Asset using the appropriate class (CuttingToolAsset, FileAsset, etc.) then using the "adapter.AddAsset()".
+MTConnect Assets are sent by first defining the Asset using the appropriate class (CuttingToolAsset, FileAsset, etc.) then using the "AddAsset()".

 ### CuttingTool Asset
 ```c#